NigelEarle/AWS-CSA-Notes-2018/Application Services/README.md

 ## SNS - Simple Notification Service

 SNS is a web service that makes it easy to set up, operate and send notifications from the cloud.
-It provides developers with a highly scalable, flexible and cost-effective capability to publish messages from an application and immediately deliver them to subscribers or ther applications
+It provides developers with a highly scalable, flexible and cost-effective capability to publish messages from an application and immediately deliver them to subscribers or their applications

 May push notifications to Apple, Google, Fire OS and Windows devices as well as Android devices in China with Baidu Cloud Push.

-Besides pushing cloud notifications directly to mobile devices, SNS can also deliver notifications by SMS text message or emai, to SQS queues, or to any HTTP endpoint.
+Besides pushing cloud notifications directly to mobile devices, SNS can also deliver notifications by SMS text message or email, to SQS queues, or to any HTTP endpoint.

 SNS notifications can also trigger Lambda functions.
 When a messge is published to and SNS topic that has a Lambda function subscribed to it, the Lambda function is invoked with the payload of the published message.
 The Lambda function receives the message payload as an input parameter and can manipulate the information in the message, publish the message to other SNS topics, or send the message to other AWS services.